DSPN/google-compute-engine-dse/README.md

     gcloud compute ssh --ssh-flag=-L8888:localhost:8888 --project=<NAME OF YOUR PROJECT> --zone=us-central1-f <NAME OF YOUR DEPLOYMENT>-opscenter-vm

-In my case, the project is named datastax-dev and the deployment is named ben1, though it will have a different name for you.
+In my case, the project is named fieldops-gce-presales and the deployment is named gml, though it will have a different name for you.

 ![](./img/tunnel.png)